Cross-cultural counseling

 Outsider

 You want to justify the journey as meaningful and rewarding no matter how painful the process of loss and separation has been.
-You remind yourself everyday, it’s for freedom, better education, better future for your children, better boundaries with your overbearing family back home, better career, financial success… However, every day seems to remind you that you are an“outsider” in the US, or perhaps, also in your home country.
+You remind yourself every day, it’s for freedom, better education, a better future for your children, better boundaries with your overbearing family back home, a better career, financial success… However, every day seems to remind you that you are an“outsider” in the US, or perhaps, also in your home country.

 Stay or return